abinit/abinit/doc/tutorial/tdepes.md

   * The lifetime/broadening of eigenenergies

+This lesson should take about 1 hour to be done.

 For the theory related to the temperature-dependent calculations, you can read the following papers: [[cite:Ponce2015]], [[cite:Ponce2014]] and [[cite:Ponce2014a]].